Vanish-Coder/Ender-Dragon-Fight-Minecraft-Map/README.md

   - On Windows: %APPDATA%\.minecraft\saves
   - On Linux: ~/.minecraft/saves
 - Launch Minecraft 1.21.11 (downgrading and upgrading is possible, but could result in corruption).
 - You should see a world titled "Ender Dragon Fight Challenge".
 Load it up and have fun!
+Side Note: Keep Inventory is on by default for optimal function.